Our team

 Please send your CV and portfolio to jobs@studiomoren.co.uk

 We operate a blind recruitment process.
-Our recruitment gatekeeper will redact any identifying factors from your application.
-These include your name, age, address or location, and school or university names.
-By removing such information, we hope it makes it easier for our hiring managers to make objective decisions about each candidate’s skills, experience and suitability for a role, and to lessen the risk of bias (whether conscious or unconscious) affecting the decision-making process.
+We will redact any identifying factors from your application - these include your name, age, address or location, and school or university names.
+By removing such information, we hope it makes it easier for us to make objective decisions about each candidate’s skills, experience and suitability for a role, and to lessen the risk of bias.